ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/stomach_cancer/cancer_model.rst

   think more about these assumptions in relation to the sojourn time

-3. The prevalence of preclinical/screen-detectable stomach cancer is assumed to be equal to prevalence of detected stomach cancer (GBD prevalence of stomach cancer) scaled to the ratio of duration spent in the preclinical/screen-detectable state (mean sojourn time) and the clinical state (average survival time).
-This method relies on the assumption that GBD prevalence of stomach cancer represents clinical stomach cancers; this may be a reasonable assumption for China given that they do not have an aggressive screening program.
+3. The prevalence of pre-clinical (the pre-clincial cancer is screen-detectable for stomach cancer) is assumed to be equal to incidence of pre-clinical cancer (per assumption #2, this would be i_c414 which is the GBD incidence rate scaled to the susceptable population) x duration in the pre-clinical state which is the mean sojourn time (MST).

+4. If there is any baseline screening in the general population (GBD population), then the prevalence obtained from GBD (prev_c414) is equal to a combination of asymptomatic cancers detected from screening and symptomatic cancers that were not screened and reached clinical stage.
+Our simulation population is slightly different from the general population- we exclude any symptomatic cancers in the sim population.
+Additioanlly, we also exclude those pre-clinical cancers detected from any baseline screening in the general population.
+Hence, the susceptive population S in the sim population is prev_PC x (1- baseline screening %).
+Prev_PC (per assumption #2 and 3) = i_c414 (GBD incidence) / prevalence of susceptibles in the general population (GBD population) x MST.

 Cause Model Diagram
 +++++++++++++++++++

+This causal diagram reflects the simulation population which is different from the general population (GBD).
+In the simulation population, we assume there are no symptomatic cancers (prev_C = 0).
+Note that the general population refers to the GBD population.

 .. image:: cause_model_diagram.svg